vacp2p/vac.dev/open-problems.md

 ### Halo2 in a browser

+[Halo2](https://halo2.dev) is an emerging proof system that, in combination with [PLONK](https://eprint.iacr.org/2019/953) and a polynomial commitment scheme based on the Inner Product Argument, allows creation of short zero-knowledge proofs for arbitrary statements.
+Halo2 gained interest from the community because, in contrast to the well enstablished [Groth16](https://eprint.iacr.org/2016/260.pdf) proof system, it doesn't require a trusted setup and allows proof recursion, that is the possibility to compute an efficiently-verifiable ZK proof that attests correctness of an arbitrary number of other ZK proofs.

+However, at the [current stage](https://github.com/zcash/halo2), Halo2 requires more research and engineering work to make it work efficiently as Groth16 in practice.

+This topic focuses on researching and implementing all those possible optimiziations to PLONK/Halo2 in order to ultimately allow proof computations and verification in the browser, using WASM.

 ### Meshnet transports and libp2p

 Waku protocols are built on top of [libp2p's modular network stack](https://libp2p.io/).